treehouses/cli/README.md

        [password] [hotspotPassword]
-container <none|docker|balena>            enables (and start) the desired container bluetooth <on|off>                        switches between bluetooth hotspot mode / regular bluetooth and starts the service bluetoothid [number]                      displays the 4 random digits attached to the bluetooth id ap <local|internet> <ESSID> [password]    creates a mobile ap, which has two modes: local (no eth0 bridging), internet (eth0 bridging) apchannel [channel]                       sets or prints the current ap channel timezone <timezone>                       sets the timezone of the system
+container <none|docker|balena>            enables (and start) the desired container bluetooth <on|off>                        switches between bluetooth hotspot mode / regular bluetooth and starts the service bluetoothid [number]                      displays the bluetooth network name with the 4 random digits attached ap <local|internet> <ESSID> [password]    creates a mobile ap, which has two modes: local (no eth0 bridging), internet (eth0 bridging) apchannel [channel]                       sets or prints the current ap channel timezone <timezone>                       sets the timezone of the system